mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 This is a wrapper of the [proxy_set_header](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header) directive to allow redefining (overwriting) or appending fields to the request header passed to the origin server.
 The following changes were made to the open-source version:

 1. This directive merges the configurations across different levels (server/location/if).
 However, if the same header name appears in multiple levels, only the deepest layer’s configuration takes effect for that header.
-2. Because CDN360 has a hierarchical cache structure, we try to make sure the headers set by this directive appear only in the requests to the origin servers (not parent cache servers).
+2. Because CDN Pro has a hierarchical cache structure, we try to make sure the headers set by this directive appear only in the requests to the origin servers (not parent cache servers).
 3. Use the new parameter  ```if(condition)``` to set the header based on some conditions.
 If the condition is true, the directive takes effect.
 The ```if``` parameter should always be configured at the end of the directive configuration.
 A condition may be one of the following:

 *   A variable name; false if the value of a variable is an empty string.